Paradigm4/shim/README.md

 ```
 where, -f means run in the foreground (defaults to background), -h means help.

-If you installed the service version, then you can control when shim is running with the usual mechanism, for example:
+If you installed the service version, then you can control when shim is running with the appropriate mechanism, for example:
 ```
 /etc/init.d/shimsvc stop
 /etc/init.d/shimsvc start

+or

+systemctl shim stop
+systemctl shim start
 ```

 ## Uninstall